piesusoida/PIM_poczta/README.md

 ## Overview

 Progress is a mobile application designed for tracking and recording strength training workouts.
 It also allows users to analyze the entered data through clear charts and statistics.
+App has been written in React-Native and build to .apk by [eas](https://expo.dev/eas).

 ## Mockup